lexibank/tlopo/out/vol1/chapter7.md

 ## 3.2.
 Cabin, deck hut

 A deck hut is often added to large outrigger canoes but no widespread cognate set distinctively denoting such a structure has so far been noted.
-In a number of languages, reflexes of PMP &ast;balay, POc &ast;pale 'hut, shed, open-sided house' ([Ch.3, §3.3](chapter3.md#s-3-3)) are used for a deck hut, for example, Fijian vale waqa (lit. 'canoe house'), and valevale 'hut' ([Hornell 1936](../references.md#source-Hornell1936):323), and this may also have been the case in POco
+In a number of languages, reflexes of PMP _&ast;balay_, POc _&ast;pale_ 'hut, shed, open-sided house' ([Ch.3, §3.3](chapter3.md#s-3-3)) are used for a deck hut, for example, Fijian _vale waqa_ (lit. 'canoe house'), and _valevale_ 'hut' ([Hornell 1936](../references.md#source-Hornell1936):323), and this may also have been the case in POco

 <a id="s-4"></a>